sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 - **5** had no reported trend classification (`–`)
 - **0** were classified as `Improving`

-The five corporations without a reported trend classification are the same organizations affected by suppressed values in this indicator dataset.
+The five corporations without a reported trend classification are the same five corporations affected by suppressed values in this indicator dataset.

-This suggests a possible relationship between data suppression and the absence of a trend classification; however, this relationship should not be treated as causal unless confirmed by CIHI documentation.
+This overlap was noted as a data-quality pattern, but no causal relationship was assumed without supporting CIHI documentation.

 ### Performance Comparison Profile — 2024–2025